WeAreAcademy/mark-react-proj--baby-names-solution/README.md

 A sample solution to the baby names project.
 React, with TypeScript.

+There are a couple of minor branches, so far:

+-   One showing favourites being tracked only as IDs rather than full objects.
+-   The other showing how FavouritesList can be parameterised as a wrapper around a re-used BabyNameList.

 # Original documentation from Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).